mmatschiner/tutorials/analysis_of_introgression_with_chromosome_length_alignments/README.md

 		gunzip -c NC_031969.f5.sub1.vcf.gz | grep "#" > header.vcf
 		cat header.vcf masked.vcf | gzip > NC_031969.f5.sub1.phased.masked.vcf.gz

-* Before continuing with [XXX](#XXX), you might want to remove some of the larger files generated in the last couple of steps that we will not need anymore.
+* Before continuing with the next section of the tutorial, you might want to remove some of the larger files generated in the last couple of steps that we will not need anymore.
 To do so, use the following command:

 		rm original.vcf header.vcf phased.vcf masked.vcf

-XXX

-<a name="saguaro"></a>
+<a name="preparing"></a>
-## Inferring recombination breakpoints with Saguaro

-In this part of the tutorial, the software [Saguaro](http://saguarogw.sourceforge.net) ([Zamani et al. 2013](http://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-347)) will be used to detect breakpoints between chromosome regions that are characterized by different phylogenetic histories due to recombination.
-However, for computational reasons, Saguaro does not infer these phylogenetic histories directly.
-Instead, the analysis performed by Saguaro is based on what the authors call "cacti", sets of distance matrices that describe how different each pair of genomes is relative to all others.
-These cacti can to some extent be considered as proxies for phylogenetic histories, as the genetic difference between pairs of chromosomes is obviously linked to their phylogenetic relatedness.
-Assuming (naively) that Saguaro accurately detects all recombination breakpoints, we applied this method in [Gante et al. (2016)](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.13767) to select chromosomal blocks of 500 kb that were not broken up by recombination, and we used these blocks for subsequent phylogenetic analysis.

-However, it has been shown based on simulations ([Martin and van Belleghem 2017](http://www.genetics.org/content/206/1/429.long)) that Saguaro may not always be able to discriminate chromosomal regions characterized by different phylogenetic histories and that subtle changes caused by incomplete lineage sorting may remain undetected.
-If this was the case for the chromosomal blocks used in [Gante et al. (2016)](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.13767) for phylogenetic analysis, each of the inferred trees may have been affected by the issues that potentially result from concatenation, including exaggerated node support ([Kubatko and Degnan 2007](https://academic.oup.com/sysbio/article/56/1/17/1658327)) and overestimated divergence times ([Ogilvie et al. 2017](https://academic.oup.com/mbe/article/34/8/2101/3738283)).

-To avoid recombination in the alignments used for phylogenetic analysis in this tutorial, we are therefore going to use Saguaro only as a first attempt of identifying recombination breakpoints.
-The breakpoints identied by Saguaro will be taken into account when generating alignment blocks for phylogenetic analysis; however, each of these alignment blocks will further be filtered according to a second test for recombination with the software [Phy Test](http://www.maths.otago.ac.nz/~dbryant/software.html) ([Bruen et al. 2006](http://www.genetics.org/content/172/4/2665)).

-At the beginning of the analysis, Saguaro will calculate a single cactus for the entire alignment, and a score will be calcuated for each variable alignment position, describing the fit between this site and the first cactus.
-Based on these scores, genomic regions with a poor fit to the current cactus are identied with the hidden Markov model implemented in Saguaro, and a new cactus is defined for these.
-This process is repeated multiple times, thus further partitioning the alignment into segments, and at the same time assigning a cactus out of a growing set of cacti to each segment.
-Details of this procedure are described in ([Zamani et al. 2013](http://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-347)).

-As in tutorial [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md) and other tutorials, we are here going to focus on chromosome 5 of tilapia only to reduce the computational demand of all analyses.
+## Preparing a chromosome-length alignment

-* To generate a chromosome-length sequence alignment for the 14 cichlid species included in the dataset, we'll need several different input files:
+In this part of the tutorial, we are going to prepare a single chromosome-length alignment, including one phased sequence for each of the 14 cichlid species included in the dataset.
+We are going to need three different sources of information:

-	* 	The VCF file `NC_031969.f5.sub1.phased.masked.mod.vcf.gz` with phased SNP variation generated in tutorial [Analysis of Introgression with SNP Data](../analysis_of_introgression_with_snp_data/README.md).
-Either copy this file from the analysis directory of that tutorial if you followed it already, or download file [`NC_031969.f5.sub1.phased.masked.mod.vcf.gz`](NC_031969.f5.sub1.phased.masked.mod.vcf.gz) by clicking on the link and copy it to the analysis directory for this tutorial.
+1. The VCF file [`NC_031969.f5.sub1.phased.masked.vcf.gz`](res/NC_031969.f5.sub1.phased.masked.vcf.gz) with phased SNP variation generated in tutorial [Analysis of Introgression with SNP Data](../analysis_of_introgression_with_snp_data/README.md).

-	* As the VCF file `NC_031969.f5.sub1.phased.masked.mod.vcf.gz` does not contain information about invariant sites but these are required for phylogenetic inference with BEAST2, we assume that the sites between those included in the VCF file are in fact unchanged between the Lamprologini species and the tilapia reference sequence.
+2. As the VCF file `NC_031969.f5.sub1.phased.masked.vcf.gz` does not contain information about invariant sites but these are required for phylogenetic inference with BEAST2, we assume that the sites between those included in the VCF file are in fact unchanged between the species in the dataset and the tilapia reference sequence.
 Thus, we'll use the reference sequence for chromosome 5 of tilapia to fill the gaps between SNPs included in the VCF.
-To download the sequence for chromosome 5 of tilapia from GenBank, you can use the following command:

-			wget 'http://www.ncbi.nlm.nih.gov/sviewer/viewer.fcgi?tool=portal&sendto=on&log$=seqview&db=nuccore&dopt=fasta&val=NC_031969&extrafeat=0&maxplex=1' -O NC_031969.fasta

-		The downloaded sequence will in in Fasta format in a file named `NC_031969.fasta`.

-	* The assumption that sites between SNPs are invariant is only justified for sites in which SNPs could have been called at all if there had been any.
+3. The assumption that sites between SNPs are invariant is only justified for sites in which SNPs could have been called at all if there had been any.
 This is not the case for all sites between the SNPs, due to low sequencing coverage in some regions or low mapping quality in repetitive regions.
 It would also have been impossible to call SNPs very close to indel variation, because these were filtered when the original VCF file `NC_031969.f5.sub1.vcf.gz` (see tutorial [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md)) was prepared.
 Thus, we will take into account information about the chromosomal regions in which SNP variation could not have been called in the first place, and we will conservatively set these chromosomal regions to missing, coded by "N", in the generated alignment.
 The information about callable chromosomal regions is contained in a set of files in [BED format](http://genome.ucsc.edu/FAQ/FAQformat#format1); these files are within a compressed directory named [`masks.tgz`](data/masks.tgz).

-Download this directory by clicking on the link and copy it to your analysis directory.
+* Obtain all required input files and place them in your analysis directory.
+To download the sequence for chromosome 5 of tilapia from GenBank, you can use the following command:

+		wget 'http://www.ncbi.nlm.nih.gov/sviewer/viewer.fcgi?tool=portal&sendto=on&log$=seqview&db=nuccore&dopt=fasta&val=NC_031969.1&extrafeat=0&maxplex=1' -O NC_031969.fasta

+	The downloaded sequence will in in Fasta format in a file named `NC_031969.fasta`.

 * Unless the directory with the files in BED format has already been uncompressed automatically, do so with the following command: